smartdevicelink/sdl_core_guides/docs/Getting Started Part 2/index.md

 ### Request

-The HMI must register each component which can communicate with SDL Core using the following RPC format
+The HMI must register each component which can communicate with SDL Core using the following RPC format.

 | Key     | Value Info    |
 | :------------- | :------------- |